awsdocs/amazon-efs-user-guide/doc_source/limits.md

 + Unsupported attributes: FATTR4\_ARCHIVE, FATTR4\_FILES\_AVAIL, FATTR4\_FILES\_FREE, FATTR4\_FILES\_TOTAL, FATTR4\_FS\_LOCATIONS, FATTR4\_MIMETYPE, FATTR4\_QUOTA\_AVAIL\_HARD, FATTR4\_QUOTA\_AVAIL\_SOFT, FATTR4\_QUOTA\_USED, FATTR4\_TIME\_BACKUP, and FATTR4\_ACL\.

-   An attempt to set these attributes will result in an `NFS4ERR_ATTRNOTSUPP` error that is sent back to the client\.
+   An attempt to set these attributes results in an `NFS4ERR_ATTRNOTSUPP` error that is sent back to the client\.

 ## Additional Considerations<a name="limits-additional-considerations"></a>